Skip to content

 How Vintage Furniture Works in a Modern Home

-The same principle applies across categories.
-A Vintage Rosewood Coffee Table with turned legs and dramatic grain detail can anchor a living room anchored by a new sofa, while a Vintage Oak Dining Table crafted in Denmark pairs beautifully with contemporary dining chairs.
+The same applies throughout the home.
+A Vintage Rosewood Coffee Table can anchor a modern living room, while a Vintage Oak Dining Table pairs beautifully with contemporary dining chairs.

 Vancouver interiors in particular tend to suit this kind of mixing.
 The city's design sensibility - natural materials, warm tones, a preference for quality over novelty - aligns naturally with what mid-century Danish furniture offers.